Skip to main content

 Seasonal

-Traditional pumpkin pie made with thin dough filled with grated pumpkin, walnuts, and spices like cinnamon and cloves.
-Often enjoyed during fall and winter months.
+A pumpkin pie of sorts: thin dough wrapped around grated pumpkin, walnuts, and spices like cinnamon and cloves.
+It shows up mostly in fall and winter.

 vegetarianContains: NutsContains: Gluten